 The ABMS is striving to establish consistency amongst its 24 Member Boards regarding the time frame in which a physician must complete the requirements for certification relative to the physician’s satisfactory completion of an ACGME-accredited residency program.
 On September 21, 2011, the ABMS created a new policy mandating that no more than seven (7) years can elapse between a physician’s completion of residency training and achievement of Board Certification.

-In order to meet the requirements of the ABMS policy, the ABA's policy on the duration of candidate status has been modified.
+To meet the requirements of the ABMS policy, our policy on the duration of candidate status has been modified.
 Effective January 1, 2012:

-Further, at its Spring 2012 meeting, the ABA Board of Directors approved eliminating all limitations on the number of opportunities to satisfy the Part 1 and Part 2 Examination requirements for all candidates currently in the ABA’s Primary Certification Examination System.
-Candidates now have one examination appointment a calendar year until January 1, 2019 to successfully complete the ABA’s Part 1 and Part 2 Examinations and satisfy all other requirements for ABA certification.
+Further, the ABA Board of Directors approved eliminating all limitations on the number of opportunities to satisfy the Part 1 and Part 2 Examination requirements for all candidates currently in the primary certification examination system.

 The ABA has incorporated the AMA’s Code of Medical Ethics, Opinion E-2.06 (June 2000) in its Professional Standing Policy.

 ABA certification includes more than passing examinations; it also includes maintaining high professional and ethical standards.
 Specifically, it is the ABA’s Professional Standing Policy that diplomates should use their clinical skills and judgment for promoting an individual's health and welfare.
 To do otherwise would undermine a basic ethical foundation of medicine which is – first do no harm.